mandiragh/mandiragh/README.md

 - mghimire@clarku.edu

 🔥 Fun Fact and Beyond Data:
   When I’m not working and learning about data, you can find me writing poems, dancing, playing tennis, or exploring new places.
-I’m deeply passionate about supporting differently abled communities and continually strive to make a positive impact in this area.
+I’m deeply passionate about supporting differently-abled communities and continually strive to make a positive impact in this area.